Overview

 Unquestionably among the most talented and accomplished restructuring advisors in the industry. - Chambers Global

-In previous editions of Chambers USA, clients have described Anup as “a master of consensus” who is “exactly the right person you need when you need the very best at your side.”
+In previous editions of Chambers USA, clients described Anup as “a master of consensus” who is “exactly the right person you need when you need the very best at your side.”
 Sources praised him as someone who “relentlessly strives to find consensus among vastly divergent positions held by diverse constituents.”
 Clients also applauded Anup as “an individual of high personal character.”

 Anup is a fellow at the American College of Bankruptcy.
 He was recognized by The American Lawyer as a “Dealmaker of the Year" for his work leading a multi-disciplinary team in the global restructuring of Seadrill Ltd.